 Her siblings included the likes of Thanotos (the personification of death), the Moirai (the Fates), the Oneiroi (Dreams), Eris (Discord), Apate (Deception), and the Keres (Black Fates).

 It was believed that Nemesis laid an egg from which two sets of twins emerged – Helen of Troy and Clytemnestra (the wife of Agamemnon, king of Mycenae), and the Dioscuri, Pollux and Castor.
 Thus Nemesis was seen as the mother of Helen of Troy, the beautiful princess who triggered the legendary Trojan War.

-- Hermes: the ancient Greek god of trade, luck, fertility, sleep, and thieves
+- Hermes: Ancient Greek god of trade, luck, fertility, sleep, and thieves

-- Demeter: the Greek goddess of agriculture and grains
+- Demeter: Greek goddess of agriculture and grains

 Nemesis’ name evokes a meaning of “to give what is due”.
 Her name is most likely related to νέμειν némein, which is a Greek term that raises notions of “judgment” and “distribution”.